danrocha/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### R1D23: February 2, 2018

+**Today's Progress**: Did a little Swift programming in the Udemy course I am following, long with some reading on the Swift book; also started the second half of CS50's pset6.

+**Thoughts**: I realized I really need a crash course on Recursion, as the application is still not 100% clear to me.

 ### R1D22: February 01, 2018

 **Today's Progress**: Had to skip the day!
 No free time from waking up to bedtime!
 Will continue tomorrow!